 My daughter, Beatriz, calls me everyday so we can pray together.
 She asked me to pray with her every day for two things: her weight and her future husband.
 And every day she asks God for a love story. (sigh) Isn't that sweet?

-Bea is a completely different person from Ivy.
+Bea is a completely different person from Isla.
 I say these two sisters define each other by being each other's opposites.
-If you know Ivy, you know Bea: just reverse everything you know about Ivy, and you have Bea.
+If you know Isla, you know Bea: just reverse everything you know about Isla, and you have Bea.

 Maybe that is why this pair has captured my heart.
 They are just so fairy tale!